fkhan00/MKS22X-Final_Project/README.md

 - created first child class of Ship, Drone
 - Drones go through screen from either right or left with random speeds
 - Up to ten ships can be on screen at a time

+Monday May 20th, 2019
+- adjusted flow rate of drones on screen
+- ordered drones by 6 lanes without any intersections
+- vertices of drones point towards direction they travel (now triangles)
+- bullets now collide with drones and give score